 TCG is a woman-owned small business with a dedicated commitment to client satisfaction.
 We are a leading provider of environmental and communications services nationwide.
-TCG professionals hold advanced degrees in business, policy, science, and law and we have more than two decades of experience working with clients to improve environmental decision-making and outcomes.
+TCG professionals hold advanced degrees in business, policy, science, economics, and law and we have more than two decades of experience working with clients to improve environmental decision-making and outcomes.
 TCG staff and affiliates are former government advisors and managers, having worked within the Department of Homeland Security (DHS), the Department of Army, the Coast Guard, the Vermont Agency of Commerce and Community Development, the Bureau of Land Management (BLM), US Geological Survey (USGS), and the White House Council on Environmental Quality (CEQ).

 TCG has affiliates located throughout the country who specialize in a variety of disciplines and allow us to build interdisciplinary teams for complex projects.